-Requirements for consideration for AP Literature 1.
-Maintained an 80% average in AP Language each quarter 2.
-Standardized test scores indicate success in AP Literature.
-3. Two English teacher recommendations: most recent English teacher must be one

-4. High attendance record

-5. Timed-writing sample (if requested by the department)
+Requirements for consideration for AP Language and/or AP Literature and/or Dual Enrollment English

+- 1. Maintained an 80% average in AP Language each quarter, or an 85% average in English 9 and 10 and 11 each quarter 2.
+Standardized test scores indicate success in AP Language or Literature. \Starting during the 2022-2023 school year, a minimum score of 18 on the ACT English portion will be required for enrollment in AP Language.
+For Dual Enrollment, Calhoun requires a minimum of an 18 on the English portion of the ACT. - 3.
+Two English teacher recommendations: most recent English teacher must be one - 4.
+High attendance record - 5.
+Timed-writing sample (if requested by the department)